"It's not for sale."

 - Is it actually used?
 A live business is a different conversation than a redirect, a parking page, or a dead site.
 Check Archive.org for usage history.

 - What's it plausibly worth?
 Get a research-grade range from our Domain Appraisal tool and comparable sales.
+Model difficulty and budget with a Domain Acquisition Report.
 You cannot negotiate "not for sale" without knowing what "yes" should cost.

 - When does it expire?
 Owners feel differently about a name three weeks before renewal than three weeks after.